JetBrains/jetbrains_guide/sites/space-guide/contents/tips/automation-subscribe-notifications/index.md

 ---
-date: 2020-09-22
+date: 2021-03-29
-title: Get notified when you break the build
+title: Get notified when the build breaks
 topics: [automation, projects, work]
 author: maartenba
 subtitle: How do you know when an Automation job goes wrong?
 Subscribe to notifications!